deyou123/java-tutorial/README.md

 # java-tutorial
-this is a tuturial about how to learn java skills.
+This is a tuturial about how to learn java skills.